bichanna/slap/benchmarks/README.md

-As of March 2022, SLAP is approximately 9-11x slower than Python 3.9.
-But speed is not my concern.
+As of March 2022, SLAP is approximately 10-11x slower than Python 3.9.

 Commands used:
 ```